T-Mobile continues to beat rivals in attracting new customers

-T-Mobile continues to beat its rivals at attracting new customers as it bides its time awaiting regulatory approval for its merger with Sprint.
+T-Mobile continues to beat its rivals at attracting new customers, even as it bides its time awaiting regulatory approval for its merger with Sprint.
 And company executives say they're in the home stretch and confident the deal will close.

-CEO John Legere recently reiterated in a letter to the FCC, which along with the Department of Justice will decide the fate of the merger, that he promises prices will not go up following the merger.
-And on a call with investors following the earnings he said he was more confident than ever that the deal will be approved in the first half of the year.
+CEO John Legere recently reiterated in a letter to the Federal Communications Commission, which along with the Department of Justice will decide the fate of the merger, that he promises prices will not go up following the merger.
+And on a call with investors Thursday, following the company's earnings announcement, he said he's more certain than ever that the deal will be approved in the first half of the year.

 "The combined company will create an aggressive competitor and will result in lower prices for consumers and create jobs starting day one," he said on the call.
-He added that the company was continuing to work through the regulatory process with "humility."
-And he "optimistic and confident" that once "regulators review all the facts," they will agree and approve the deal.
+He added that the company is continuing to work through the regulatory process with "humility."
+And he's "optimistic and confident" that once regulators review all the facts, they'll agree and approve the deal.

-Legere downplayed speculation that the deal may be in hot water from a regulatory perspective.
+Legere downplayed speculation that the deal may be in hot water with regulators.
 He criticized a note to investors from New Street Research that said his letter to the FCC signaled bad news for the deal.

 "Sometimes it's just better to announce and document," he said.
 "If you want clarification, I'm your man.
 I'll raise my right hand and I'll tell you."

 Still, it's clear that T-Mobile is stepping up its lobbying efforts.
-The company has hired former FCC Commissioner Mignon Clyburn, a Democrat and ally of public interest groups and a champion of consumer causes, to help get the deal approved.
-Clyburn actually opposed AT&T's attempt to acquire T-Mobile in 2011, but she said in an interview with CNET that she believes the merger will result in 5G getting to more people throughout the country, including in rural and underserved communities.
+The company has hired former FCC commissioner Mignon Clyburn, a Democrat and a champion of consumer causes, to help get the deal approved.
+Clyburn opposed AT&T's attempt to acquire T-Mobile in 2011, but she said in an interview with CNET that she believes the Sprint merger will result in 5G getting to more people throughout the country, including in rural and underserved communities.

-In June, Legere and Claure testified before the Senate Judiciary, but Democrats on the Commerce Committee also say they have concerns.
+In June, Legere and Claure testified before the Senate Judiciary Committee, but Democrats on the Commerce Committee also say they have concerns.
 Sens.
-Ed Markey of Mass., Richard Blumenthal of Conn., Tammy Baldwin of Wis. and Amy Klobuchar of Minn. sent a letter last month requesting a hearing on the merger.
+Ed Markey of Massachusetts, Richard Blumenthal of Connecticut, Tammy Baldwin of Wisconsin and Amy Klobuchar of Minnesota sent a letter last month requesting a hearing on the merger.

 "This reduction in competition raises a number of important questions that the committee should address," they said in their letter.

-There's also been concern from some Democrats over T-Mobile's numerous stays at the a Trump hotel in Washington, DC.
-On Wednesday, the Washington Post published an article saying that T-Mobile executives have stayed at the Trump hotel 52 times, up from the previously 39 stays.
+There's also been concern among some Democrats over T-Mobile's use of the Trump hotel in Washington.
+On Wednesday, the Washington Post published an article saying T-Mobile executives have stayed at the Trump hotel 52 times, up from the previously 39 stays.

-On Wednesday, Sen. Elizabeth Warren from Mass. and Rep. Pramila Jayapal from Wash. sent a letter to Legere asking for more information about these stays.
+On Wednesday, Sen. Elizabeth Warren, of Massachusetts and Rep. Pramila Jayapal, of Washington, sent a letter to Legere asking for more information about these stays.

 "I answered the letter in 5 minutes," Legere said in an interview with CNET.
-"I want to be respectful of Senators asking question, but there is no there there."
+"I want to be respectful of senators asking questions, but there is no there there."

-Legere said T-Mobile chooses which hotels they stay in for a variety of reasons including proximity to where they have meetings, security, amenities and other factors.
+Legere said T-Mobile chooses which hotels executives stay in for a variety of reasons, including proximity to where they have meetings, security and amenities.
 He said he's happy to share information with lawmakers and others interested in looking at where he has stayed while in Washington.

 Shares of T-Mobile were trading at $67.70, up 77 cents or 1.15 percent.